You’d be surprised how often a tourist asks me about whether or not they should take a bus tour in New Orleans.

 HURRICANE KATRINA TOURS

-Many people are interested in seeing the areas of New Orleans that were affected by the great storm of 2005, including the famous levee breaks, and to take in the rebuilding efforts.
+Many people are interested in seeing the areas of New Orleans that were affected by the great storm of 2005, including the famous levee breaks, and taking in the rebuilding efforts.

 The city has discouraged large bus tours into these areas, and in our opinion, for good reason.